maximedaraize/create-scss/README.md

   @import "abstracts/variables";
   ```

-- Compile scss will be found in a folder named **css** at the same level of **scss** folder
+- Compile scss will be found in a folder named **css** at the same level of the **scss** folder
+- You can compile your scss with any tool you want, but all you need is already installed with this package. **Read the Scripts section to add useful commands to your package.json**

 ## Scripts

 To use those scripts you need to place them inside your package.json.
-Look inside the package.json file inside **create-scss** to see how they are used, or move that file are the root of your project.
+Look inside the package.json file inside **create-scss** to see how they are used.

 ### Create a package.json file